openhab/openhabian/docs/openhabian-DEBUG.md

 ## Debug
 If the problem persists, check `/boot/first-boot.log` to get an indication what went wrong in the install process and where.
-You can avoid openHABian to start reinstalling on future reboots by removing the file, i.e. `rm -f /opt/openHABian-install*`, BUT be aware that your installation is incomplete and that you should NOT run openHAB on a box in that state.
+You can avoid openHABian to start reinstalling on future reboots by removing the file, i.e. `rm -f /opt/openHABian-install*`, **but** be aware that your installation is incomplete and that you should **not** run openHAB on a box in that state.
 You can use this state to debug, you can also use the 6X menu options in `openhabian-config` to manually install everything that failed or missing.
-See `/opt/openhabian/openhabian-setup.sh` and the code in `/opt/openhabian/functions/*.bash` what usually gets installed on an unattended installation.
+See `/opt/openhabian/openhabian-setup.sh` and the corresponding code in `/opt/openhabian/functions/*.bash` what usually gets installed on an unattended installation.
 Note that if you keep or recreate (just "touch") `/opt/openhabian-install-failed`, you can reboot at any time to continue unattended installation.
-So if say Java install fails (Java being a prerequisite to installation of openHAB), you can do that manually (if you know how to) or use `openhabian-config` to do that, then continue installation by rebooting.
+So if say Java install fails (Java being a prerequisite to installation of openHAB), you can do that manually or use `openhabian-config` to do that, then continue installation by rebooting.
 Should you succeed at some point in time - great!
 Let us know what you did to make it work please by opening a Github issue (see below).
-As you and we cannot be sure everything on your box is 100% the same what an unattended install gets you, please also remember to do a complete reinstall before you start running openHAB.
+As we all cannot be sure everything on your box is 100% the same what an unattended install gets you, please also do a complete reinstall before you start running openHAB.
 If possible start with the flash step.
-If no, at least delete all packages that openhabian-setup installed before you reboot.
+If that does not work, at least delete all the packages that openhabian-setup had installed before you reboot.

 ### Create a debug log
 If the second install attempt after boot also fails, put openHABian into one of the two more verbose debug levels.
-To do so, edit the config file `nano /etc/openhabian.conf` and change the 'mode' parameter to either `unattended_debug` or `debug_maximum` (it should read `unattended` which is the default), then reboot again.
+To do so, edit the config file `nano /etc/openhabian.conf` and change the `mode` parameter to either `unattended_debug` or `debug_maximum` (it should read `unattended` which is the default), then reboot again.
 Use `debug_maximum` to have openHABian show every single command it executes so you or the maintainers you send this to can get an idea which part of the code to look at.
 Your next boot run will exhibit more verbose logging.
 Remember the output will be written to `/boot/first-boot.log`.
 If installation still fails to finish, please retrieve `/boot/first-log.boot` from your box, open a GitHub issue (see next paragraph), thoroughly describe the environment conditions and your findings so far and upload the log.